newst4rt/Lyrify/README.md

     > **`--highlight-color 255,200,0`**

   - #### `-0 --hide-sourcelyrics`
-    *Hide the displayed source lyrics when translation is enabled.*
+    *Hide the displayed source lyrics when translation or romanizing is enabled.*

 ## Credits